jbnunn/CARLADesktop/Step1-AWS.md

 * Use the Ubuntu 16.04 version.
 This AMI is optimized for graphical and deep learning applications, and comes with many deep learning frameworks.
 What we really want out of it are pre-installed NVIDIA drivers.
 [You can read more about the AMI here.](https://aws.amazon.com/marketplace/pp/B077GCH38C?ref=cns_srchrow)

 * Use the wizard to follow the the steps to launch your image on an EC2 machine.
-Currently, the most cost-effective instance type is the __g3s.xlarge__.
+Currently, the most cost-effective instance type for running CARLA is the __g3s.xlarge__, which is $0.75/hr as of Jan.
+2020.
+Make sure to stop the instance when not in use, to avoid high charges.

+* When the wizard brings you to storage, you will need at least 150GB of space.

-You will need to open the follwing inbound ports when creating a security group:
+* You will need to open the follwing inbound ports when creating a security group:

     TCP port 22 for SSH
     TCP ports 2000-2002 for CARLA server